Library cards are free if you live, work, attend school, or pay property taxes in Aiken, Bamberg, Barnwell or Edgefield counties.

 Renewals for interlibrary loan items are determined by the lending library, not ABBE.
 A renewal request can be placed for your item but cannot be guaranteed.
 As a general rule, libraries do not grant renewals on interlibrary loan items.
 Before your item is due, contact the ABBE library where the item was picked up to initiate a renewal request.

 Copiers & Printers

-Black and white photocopiers and printers are available at all ABBE libraries other than the Trenton Branch.
-Color copies and prints are available at the following library locations: Aiken, Bamberg, Barnwell, Edgefield and North Augusta.
+Photocopiers and printers are available at all ABBE libraries.
 If you need assistance in using a photocopier, please ask a staff member for help.

 Microfilm readers and printers are available at the Aiken County and Barnwell County Public Libraries.